-We've been working with Drupal 8 for a while now and I think it's a good time to reflect on way we've learned.
+We've been working with Drupal 8 for a while now and I think it's a good time to reflect on what we've learned.
 Good and bad points - but mainly good.The Good Points Drupal 8 is more refined and has better workflows.
 Using it is faster, more intuitive and more user friendly with a better design to the whole system.
 In lots of ways that you can't specifically put your finger on, it just seems to work better.
 Drupal 8 is faster - one of the problems of Drupal 7 is that for logged in users it can be sluggish.
-With Drupal 8 though, we… Read More
+With Drupal 8 though,… Read More

 Backups are vital, but just having a backup isn't enough, what's needed is a backup strategy, which means thinking about what you are protecting against, setting up a system and testing that it actually works.Code

 A Drupal website installation has two elements, database and code.
 The codebase should be running under some kind of version control which gives you great layer of protection when it's hosted in a private repository on GitHub or BitBucket.
 The repository contains… Read More

 It's a common mis-conception among website owners that hackers would not be interested in their website because it doesn't contain any information worth stealing, or that hackers wouldn't be interested in attacking their friendly helpful site.
 The truth is that hackers can benefit from gaining control of any site - so you need to be secure.

 So, how exactly can hackers benefit from taking over your site?SEO Spam

 The most common use of a hijacked site is SEO spam - injecting links into your site which point to other sites,… Read More